 What happens if a student needs to retake an exam?

-Some resits will take place in November 2019 but these are restricted to entries for English language and maths, and you’ll need to resit all written exams.
-For other subjects, your earliest resit opportunity will be in June 2020, and you will also need to resit all written exams.
+Alternatively, your earliest resit opportunity will be in June 2021, and you will also need to resit all written exams.
 It is always best to check with your school for exact resit options for your specific subject as these will differ between examining bodies.

 Top tips for students collecting GCSE results